Andrew Keir: Later career

 Keir continued to appear on screen throughout the 1970s and 80s, in films such as Zeppelin (1971) and The Thirty Nine Steps (1978).
 He also continued to have success with television roles; the Australian series The Outsiders demonstrated again the wide range of types that he could convincingly play, but brought him less praise than the BBC series Workhorses, for which he was nominated for BAFTA Scotland's Best Actor award.
 He continued appearing in TV series well into the 1990s, appearing as Macrae of Balbuie in two series of the BBC Scotland drama series Strathblair, and guest starring in an episode of Hamish Macbeth in a part that was written especially for him; the series was produced by his daughter, Deidre.

-His final major acting role was as John Campbell, 2nd Duke of Argyll (1678–1743) in the film Rob Roy (1995), although he also played a prominent role as Fergus in The Princess Stallion in 1997, the year of his death.
+Keir's final major acting role was as John Campbell, 2nd Duke of Argyll (1678–1743) in the film Rob Roy (1995), although he also played a prominent role as Fergus in The Princess Stallion in 1997, the year of his death.
 Argyll was another role that became one of his favourites.
-His final professional engagement was resuming the role of Quatermass for the 1996 BBC radio serial The Quatermass Memoirs.
+His final professional engagement was resuming the role of Quatermass for the 1996 BBC Radio serial The Quatermass Memoirs.
 This final performance was praised by The Independent: "This series has so far been hugely enjoyable - thanks in large part to Andrew Keir, who recreates the role of Quatermass in dramatic interludes; lesser actors would treat Kneale's downbeat script with a certain detachment, but Keir is prepared to charge even the most banal lines with a terror that's both a treat and a lesson."

 Keir died in hospital in London, aged 71, on 5 October 1997.
 From 1948 until 1977, he was married to Julia Wallace, with whom he had two sons and three daughters.
 In 1977, he married Joyce Parker Scott, who survived him, along with his five children from his previous marriage.
 One of his daughters is the actress Julie T. Wallace.